MonaO17/Analytics-Project_OnlineShoppersIntention/README.md

 # What's the project about?
 This was a project for my course "Analytical Information Systems" in the 4th semester.
 The goal of the work was to analyze the data and to train algorithms in such a way that they predict which customer will buy something.

-# Which programming languages / development environment / technologies were used?
+# Which programming languages / technologies were used?
 The notebook was programmed with Python in Kaggle

 # What algorithms were used?